chrisdavidspicer/project_2/README.md

 Add a page to view all cocktails, regardless of what's in user's liquor cabinet.\
 Add ability to view recipes, regardless of sign-in.\
+Access list of cocktails based on what's available in your bottle collection.\
 Make it possible for a user to rate cocktails.\
 Be able to see all users ratings aggregated on individual cocktails.\
 Comment on cocktails and see other users comments.\